Equilibrium transport with time-inconsistent costs: Equilibrium transport

 with $\p = \pi$, $\q = \mu \otimes \nu$ is the independent coupling. \end{itemize} Under these specifications, the objective is no longer separable and the DPP is violated.
 The cost functional at time $t$ is given by

-When the $f$-divergence term is not separable and the iterated expectation relationship (or tower property) fails, a global optimal transport plan on $\{t, ..., T-1\}$ may not be optimal for the subproblems on $\{t+1, ..., T-1\}$.
+When the iterated expectation relationship (or tower property) fails, a global OT plan on $\{t, ..., T-1\}$ may not be optimal for the subproblems on $\{t+1, ..., T-1\}$.
 The intuition is that we may sacrifice the optimality on the subinterval $\{t+1, ..., T-1\}$ to attain better solutions on $\{t, ..., T-1\}$.
+Nevertheless, an agent can still choose to ignore time inconsistency and follow the global optimizer at time $0$ irrevocably.
+However, he should recognize that the ``today self'' and ``future selves'' have an intertemporal conflict with the ``optimal" plan \citep{strotz1955myopia}.

+\begin{remark} This paper focuses on existence and uniqueness of solutions introduced in Definition \ref{def:equitrans}.
+Convergence of numerical algorithms for the transport problem with time-inconsistent costs remains an open problem.
+Notably, even in the static case with quadratic regularization, this problem has only been examined in a recent work by \cite{gonzalez2024quad}. \end{remark}